 The coastline length was used as a proxy measure of coastal complexity.
 Higher coastal complexity means more distance along the coastline compared to a less complex, linear coast for the same sector of the shelf, with the extra distance due to the occurrence of estuaries, islands, reefs and other coastal features.
-The coastline length for each sea-level step was extracted from the flooding polygons for each of the latitudinal zones and these values were normalized to the LGM value (130 m) and to the maxima.
+The coastline length for each sea-level increment was extracted from the flooding polygons for each of the latitudinal zones and these values were normalized to the LGM value (length at the 130 m mark) and also normalized to the maxima.
 Alternative methods are available to assess coastal complexity, namely fractal analysis (Mandelbrot, 1967) and the angle measure technique (Andrle, 1994; Bartley et al., 2001).
 However, considering the fixed width of the latitudinal zones, the coastline length as presented here constituted a simple but robust proxy.
-The reader should be aware of the so-called coastline paradox, for which the coastline length is dependent on the scale of measurement, as pointed out by Mandelbrot (1967)Mandelbrot in their key 1967 paper.
-Hence, the seemingly high values of coastline length seen in this study are consistent with the high resolution of our bathymetry model used.
+The reader should be aware of the so-called coastline paradox, for which the coastline length is dependent on the scale of measurement, as pointed out by Mandelbrot (1967).
+Hence, the seemingly high values of coastline length seen in this study are consistent with the high resolution of the bathymetry model used.